-3.0 DATA QUALITY
+3.0 Data Quality

-1.6 Data Quality Checks
+3.1 Data Quality Checks

-OSEP reviews and evaluates the timeliness, completeness, and accuracy of the data submitted by States to meet the reporting requirements under Section 618 of IDEA.
-OSEP also conducts year to year change analysis on data submitted by the States.
+OSEP reviews and evaluates the timeliness, completeness, and accuracy of the data submitted by States / entities to meet the reporting requirements under Section 618 of IDEA.
+OSEP also conducts year to year change analysis on data submitted by the States / entities.

-1.6.1 Timeliness
+3.1.1 Timeliness

-OSEP identifies a Section 618 data submission as timely if the State has submitted the required data to the appropriate data submission system (i.e., ESS or EMAPS) on or before the original due date.
+OSEP identifies a Section 618 data submission as timely if the State / entity has submitted the required data to the appropriate data submission system (i.e., ESS or EMAPS) on or before the original due date.
 The due dates for the IDEA Section 618 data are: